We have several volunteering opportunities in the following areas:

-Annual tours for second grade students run from April into June, and third grade tours run from September through October.
+Annual tours for students run in the spring and fall.
 During this program, students visit the museum and several of the historic buildings on the grounds, including the George Stoppel Farm, the Hadley Valley School and the Dee Log Cabin.

 Scripts and training are provided.

 The Collections Department is working on inventorying and cataloging the 3-D collection.
 This on-going project calls for many enthusiastic volunteers.
 We are seeking volunteers who have a passion for Olmsted County History and pay close attention to detail.